pthomas92/CD4bs-mAb-Infusion/README.md

 5. Metadata is added to allow colouring of nodes by a categorical variable.
 6. Networks is plotted

+## Script Requirements
+- Must have at least 3 unique sequences within the cluster for creation of the nj tree.
+If this is not the case, it's recommended to deduplicate sequences and change the size of the duplicated nodes to reflect number of duplicates.

 ## Customising Colour
 Script is set up to colour by IGHV gene family, however no variables are hard-coded.
 These variables can therefore be customised to easily create new colouring sets.